Beaver drama in the wild!

-Capturing species with trail cameras
+Capturing species in the wild with trail cameras

 As a land trust, one of our responsibilities is to monitor and document the various species on the Marsh’s Falls property.
 We recently started using motion-sensor wildlife cameras, an amazing tool to discover what animals are present, what they do, and where they go.
 This past winter we used two wildlife cameras for the first time and got great results.
 Finding the right locations for the cameras took some time, but eventually we discovered a few good places and set the cameras to take 10-second video clips.